Skip to content

 Break-even months?

-Switching costs divided by monthly saving.
-1,500 / 180 = 8.3 months break-even.
-Anything shorter means you lose money on the switch.
+Switching costs divided by monthly saving: 1,500 / 180 = 8.3 months.
+Holding the new deal for fewer months than that means the switching costs are not fully recovered.

 What counts as switching cost?

 Early-repayment charge on current mortgage, new arrangement fee, broker fee, legal/valuation costs.
-Sum all before deciding.
+These are added together to give the total switching cost.

 Is the saving really this simple?

 Close to it.
-Small differences exist because mortgages amortise at different rates under different payments, but the payment-gap approximation is accurate enough for decision-making.
+Small differences exist because mortgages amortise at different rates under different payments, but the payment-gap approximation is a close estimate for illustrative comparison.

 Fee-free remortgage?